fpereiro/astack/readme.md

 # aStack

-> "Callbacks are the continuation of control flow by other means." -- Carl von Clausewitz
+> "Callbacks are merely the continuation of control flow by other means." -- Carl von Clausewitz

 aStack is a Javascript tool for writing asynchronous functions almost as if they were synchronous.